Elbasan Gospel Manuscript: Recent studies

 A more recent inquiry gives indication that Cosmas of Durrës (1643–1702) might be the potential author of the document, or at least of the alphabet.
 This was first pointed out by the Greek scholar Charalampos Minaoglou (2013), followed further by Yll Rugova (2022).
 The hypothesis is based on a contemporary witness Anastasius Michael (c.1675–1725) who claimed in a publication circa 1710 that the well known Cosmas, at the time residing in Elbasan, has devised a new alphabet for writing the Albanian language.
 Cosmas of Durrës, previously Cosmas of Kition moved to Elbasan in 1682 and stayed there until his death in 1702.
-He was initally the igumen of the Archbishopric of Ohrid, and since 1694 the Metropolitan of Durrës, thus being called Cosmas of Durrës.
+He was initially the igumen of the Archbishopric of Ohrid, and since 1694 the Metropolitan of Durrës, thus being called Cosmas of Durrës.
 His stay in Elbasan is well documented.